dell/terraform-provider-powerscale/docs/index.md

 page_title: "powerscale Provider"
 subcategory: ""
 description: |-
+  The Terraform provider for Dell PowerScale can be used to interact with a Dell PowerScale array in order to manage the array resources.
 ---

 # powerscale Provider

+The Terraform provider for Dell PowerScale can be used to interact with a Dell PowerScale array in order to manage the array resources.

 ## Example Usage
-The following abridged example demonstrates the usage of the provider to create user, user group, filesystem and NFS export.
+The following abridged example demonstrates the usage of the provider to create groupnet, subnet, network pool, ads provider, access zone, quota, snapshot, snapshot schedule, user, user group, filesystem ,nfs export and smb share.

 ```terraform
 /*